aaron235/messageworks/README.md

 messageworks
 ============

-MessageWorks is a secure and lightweight web application used for chatting with complete strangers over the Internet.
+MessageWorks is a secure and lightweight web application used for chatting with strangers over the internet.

-MessageWorks is suggested to be used on sites like Reddit, Facebook, 4Chan, tumblr, and other sites where users communicate often in a group setting.
-One of MessageWorks' primary purposes is to supplement these services by adding a non-committal way to chat one-on-one or in a small group with anybody in any of these services.
-Simply go to the MessageWorks home page, generate a room, and share the link with anyone you would like to speak with separate from the rest of the discussion.
+MessageWorks can be used alongside services like Reddit, Facebook, 4Chan, tumblr, and other social networks.
+One of MessageWorks' primary purposes is to supplement these services by adding a non-committal way to chat one-on-one or in a small group with anybody from any of these services.

+Simply go to the MessageWorks home page, make a room, and share the link with anyone you would like to invite.
 No accounts, usernames, or other uniquely identifiable information are or will ever be collected.
-Logs are also not stored for any longer than the life of the chat room.
+When the room dies, message history logs are removed as well.

-At the moment, MessageWorks is not secure, but it is convenient, lightweight, and anonymous.
-This is to be considered an early beta.
-Hosting at [messageworks](http://www.messageworks.com) is pending, and will arrive before October.
+Messageworks is not yet fully secure, but it is convenient, lightweight, and anonymous.
+The current code base should be considered an early beta.

 MessageWorks uses the following Perl modules: